 As a small-business owner, you may consider using a document management system to keep your files organized.
 A DMS plays a crucial role in filing.
 The software can help you digitize files, turning your office paperless.

-While this feature is excellent for the environment, it also benefits your business.
+While this feature is excellent for the environment, it benefits your business, especially when integrated with NextGen EHR dashboards.
 Document management software has scanning capabilities and allows you to manage all files in one place.
 As a result, you can streamline your workflow and improve productivity.

 Features to Look for in a Document Management System